Updated: March 27th, 2019

 Maintenance: Granite countertops required to be sealed every six to twelve months.
 They must be cleaned with warm water and liquid detergent.
 Harsh cleaners must be avoided as they stain they can cause scratches and dull the finish.
 If there are small scratches or chips, they can be removed by polishing.

 Over the centuries the gracefulness of marble has been associated with wealth and privilege.
 In time, with its improvements in production, this beautiful stone has become more affordable.
 It comes in many variants, although it is typically white with lines of gray.
+This is very different from the Ikea bathroom countertops, kohler sinks or the home depot vanity tops.
+This is why its important to choose your bathroom sinks.

 Maintenance: Don’t use any cleaning solution that is acidic or contains lemon juice.
 Mix dish soap solution with water and spray over the marble countertop.
 Wipe the counter with a hot, wet, dishcloth.